zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 ## Determination of functions to be modified

 The set of candidates for modification consist of all functions that contain the string ***"AUTH_TYPE_"***.
-This section contains an assessment of whether each such function affects the authentication order.
-Based on this analysis, those functions that warrant modification are identified in the "Proposed software modifications" section of this document.
+This section contains an assessment of whether each such function affects the authentication order and must be modified.

 - cli\src\config\auto-init\ApimlAutoInitHandler

   - doAutoInit - This function logins into APIML with the session object if either user & password or cert are in the session object. doAutoInit does not make a selection of order.
 It lets Login.apimlLogin() make that decision.
-If only the selected auth type is placed into a session, then no need to change.
+If only the selected authentication is placed into a session, then no need to change.
     - **Modify doAutoInit ?  <span style="color:green">No</span>**

 - core\src\rest\ZosmfRestClient.ts

-  - processError - This function just alters error message text based on auth types found in the session.
-If only the selected auth type is placed into a session, then no need to change.
+  - processError - This function just alters error message text based on authentications found in the session.
+If only the selected authentication is placed into a session, then no need to change.
     - **Modify processError ?  <span style="color:green">No</span>**

 - imperative\src\config\src\ConfigAutoStore.ts